negiarnav03/Convo/README.md

 # Convo
-It is and chat app.
+It is an chat app.